RyanBabij/Wildcat/README.md

 # Wildcat
 The Wildcat library is my personal code library for game development.
 It contains code relating to the creation of videogames.
-I just add stuff as I think of it, so it is a mess right now.
+I just add functions as I need them.

 #### Audio
-Contains code for playing audio in wav format.
-Uses OpenAL.
+Contains code for playing audio, using generic Sound object.
+Currently only supports WAV with OpenAL.

-#### Board
-Code for manipulating "Boards" which are the containers for objects in a tile-based game.

-#### BoardViewer
-Code for rendering "Boards" which are the containers for objects in a tile-based game.

-#### Checksum
-Code for easily creating checksums of files and data.
-Uses md5.

-#### Collision
-Code for detecting and handling collisions between 2d shapes.

 #### Container
-Code for handling 2d arrays, 3d arrays and vectors.
+2D arrays, 3D arrays, vectors and strings.

 #### Data
-Code for bitwise operations, conversions between datatypes, miscellaneous operations, serialisation, tokenisation and strings.
+Code for operations which involve datatypes or standalone data, for example bitwise operations, conversions between datatypes, short mathematical operations, serialisation, tokenisation, checksum, debugging, etc.

-#### Debug
-Code to aid debugging.

 #### Device
 Code for handling display output, and keyboard and mouse input.